 OECD: Many Flemish teachers feel overwhelmed by AI

-The OECD report praises the way AI has been incorporated into the new minimum targets in Flanders’ primary education, which will be systematically rolled out from the 2026-27 school year onwards.
-By the sixth year, pupils will need to know what AI is and be able to formulate an effective “prompt” in an AI tool provided by the school.
-Digital literacy will already be taught from the fourth year onwards.
-Flanders appears to be one of the frontrunners in this area, along with the Czech Republic, Finland, Norway and Turkey.
+Its report praises the way AI has been incorporated into the new minimum targets in Flanders’ primary education, which will be systematically rolled out from the 2026-27 school year.
+By the sixth year, pupils will need to know what AI is and be able to formulate an effective prompt in an AI tool provided by the school.

 'Cognitive laziness'

 There is still a great deal of uncertainty about the effect of AI on learning performance.
-An experiment in Turkey showed that pupils who used AI to solve maths problems scored better in the short term (an increase of 48 per cent).
+An experiment in Türkiye showed that pupils who used AI to solve maths problems scored better in the short term: an increase of 48 per cent.
 However, when they then had to take a test without AI, they scored 17 per cent worse than pupils who had never used AI.

 Related news